-The integral version of Alize-LCPC includes three main modules:
+The integral version of Alize-LCPC includes five main modules:

-- The mechanical computation module based on the determination of the stresses and strains created in the road materials by the traffic loads, named "Alize-mechanical module". - The module dedicated to the verification of the design as regard the pavement frost-thaw behavior, named "Alize-frost thaw module" - The back-calculation module used for the computation of the elastic modules of the pavement materials from the measured deflection bowls, named the "Alize-back calculation module".
+- The mechanical computation module based on the determination of the stresses and strains created in the road materials by the traffic loads, named "Alize-mechanical module". - The module dedicated to the verification of the design as regard the pavement frost-thaw behaviour, named "Alize-frost thaw module" - The special load module, - The back-calculation module used for the computation of the elastic modules of the pavement materials from the measured deflection bowls, named the "Alize-back calculation module", - The airfield pavement module.

-Alize-LCPC may be distributed in the complete integral version including the three modules Alize-mechanical, Alize-frost thaw and Alize-back calculation, or in one of the three following limited versions: Alize-mechanical alone, or Alize-frost thaw alone, or Alize-mechanical + Alize-back calculation.
-This User's manual concerns both the integral version and the three partial versions of the software:
+Alize-LCPC may be distributed in the complete integral or in a limited version: This User's manual concerns both the integral version and the partial versions of the software.